FTBAppTeam/vue-cli-plugin-ow-electron-builder/docs/guide/recipes.md

 ### Upload Release to GitHub

-Now that you have configured everything, tell electron-builder to upload your app to GitHub by running `electron:build` with the `-p always` argument:
+Now that you have configured everything, tell electron-builder to upload your app to GitHub by running `ow:electron:build` with the `-p always` argument:

 With Yarn:

-`yarn electron:build -p always`
+`yarn ow:electron:build -p always`

 or with NPM:

-`npm run electron:build -- -p always`
+`npm run ow:electron:build -- -p always`

 ### Publish Release